Laelia gouldiana

 Laelia gouldiana is a plant of the orchid genus Laelia.

 Former distribution

-The orchid, now is extinct in the wild, was endemic to the mountains of Hidalgo state in central Mexico.
-It grew as an epiphyte on trees in its native habitats.
+The orchid, now is extinct in the wild, was endemic to the mountains of Hidalgo state and much of northeast Mexico.
+It grew as an epiphyte on trees in its native habitats at elevations of around 1550 metres.

 Cultivation

 Laelia gouldiana is now only found and grown as a cultivated ornamental plant.

-It can grow up to 1 m tall.
-It has pink flowers.
+It can grow up to 1 m tall and has pink flowers.

 It prefers an extended dry period between waterings, cooler temperatures, and lower humidity than most Laelia species.